wandenberg/nginx-selective-cache-purge-module/README.md

 - hiredis 0.11.0.
 Install it with your favourite package manager - apt-get, yum, brew - or download [hiredis](https://github.com/redis/hiredis/releases) and compile it.
 - [redis_nginx_adapter](https://github.com/wandenberg/redis_nginx_adapter) library

-[Download Nginx Stable](http://nginx.org/en/download.html) source and uncompress it (ex.: to ../nginx).
-You must then run ./configure with --add-module pointing to this project as usual, referencing the up-to-date hiredis lib and include if they are not on your default lib and include folders.
+[Download Nginx Stable](http://nginx.org/en/download.html) source and uncompress it.
+You must then run ./configure with --add-module pointing to this project as usual, referencing the up-to-date hiredis/redis_nginx_adapter lib and include if they are not on your default lib and include folders.
 Something in the lines of:

-    $ ./configure \\
+    $ ./configure \
-        --with-ld-opt='-L/usr/lib/' \\
-        --with-cc-opt='-I/usr/include/hiredis/' \\
-        --add-module=../nginx-selective-cache-purge-module \\
-        --prefix=/home/user/dev-workspace/nginx
+        --with-ld-opt='-L/usr/lib/ ' \
+        --with-cc-opt='-I/usr/include/hiredis/ ' \
+        --add-module=/path/to/nginx-selective-cache-purge-module
     $ make
     $ make install